tlux/delx/README.md

 config :my_app, Delx, delegator: Delx.Delegator.Mock
 ```

-Please make sure not to use the `:stub` option and a `:delegator` option at
+Please make sure not to use the `:mock` option and a `:delegator` option at the
-the same time as this may lead to unexpected behavior.
+same time as this may lead to unexpected behavior.

 Now you are able to `expect` calls to delegated functions: